JunYuHuang/top-chess-cli/Planning.md

   - did_move?()
     - TODO
   - can_double_step?()
-    - TODO
+    - TODO: not sure if this method is needed
   - can_promote?()
-    - TODO
+    - TODO: not sure if this method is needed
   - promote!()
-    - TODO
+    - TODO: not sure if this method is needed
   - can_capture_en_passant?()
-    - TODO
+    - TODO: not sure if this method is needed
   - get_captures_en_passant()
-    - TODO
+    - TODO: not sure if this method is needed
 - `Rook` class that inherits from `Piece` class
   - constructor()
     - TODO